Zrt98/Bridge/README.md

 Please refer to (Bridge artifact.pdf) for detailed instructions.

-Please move the fix.sh and random.sh into the build folder.
+Please first place the Bridge folder to the Desktop, then move the fix.sh and random.sh into the build folder.